Riteshgupta9007/Netflix-Bot/README.md

 # Netflix-Bot
-This is Clone of netflix-music player
+This is Clone of netflix-music player.